jyou044/personalwebsite/README.md

 - Updated description of my Experience in addition to fixing several aesthetic features and formatting
 - Fixed the page title to better reflect the website's purpose
   #### Version 1.3.1
-  - Modified footer to contain date modified and version under the icons for better visibility
+  - Reordered footer items for better visibility
   - Updated title of My Story page to better reflect page
   - Added popup link icons next to links
 ### Version 1.4